 To prevent such data loss, the service personnel should instruct end users (e.g., by telephone) to transfer data to another facsimile machine using the procedure below.

-- DCP models do not have this function. - The number of files that can be transferred at a time is 99.
+• The number of files that can be transferred at a time is 99.
 To transfer 100 files or more, carry out the following procedure more than one time.